 Most common stereotype: Hippies, tree huggers, pot growers, surfers, and lumberjacks.

 Best way to insult a British Columbian: Call them a hippie, tree hugger, or surfer.
 Or, start a conversation about oil pipelines.
 Thanks to Robert Pickton, a famous British Columbian serial killer, calling one a Pigfarmer is a good way to get them foaming at the mouth.
+Or, if they're from anywhere other than Vancouver, assuming that they're from Vancouver just because they're from B.C.
+This is especially irritating for people from Victoria, who will also get mad if you think Vancouver is the provincial capital.

 Other useful info: Home to the highest diversity of First Nations peoples, as was partially showcased during the 2010 Winter Olympics.
+Also home to Butchart Gardens, one of the most famous garden attractions in the world, and probably the most famous in North America.

 Geographic shape: Rectangular but shifted on one end.
 Borders the Alaskan panhandle, the exact dimensions of which were hotly debated between Canada and the USA until the Yukon Gold Rush forced a settlement.